-Legal aid is the name given to a scheme introduced 60 years to help fund the legal costs of those otherwise unable to afford it themselves.
+Legal aid is the name given to a scheme introduced over 70 years ago to help fund the legal costs of those otherwise unable to afford it themselves.

 The legal system had evolved since then and is now much more complicated that this.